jsaak/mqtt-sn-gateway/CONTRIBUTING.md

 Source
 ------

-The Paho C client is stored in a git repository.
+The MQTT-SN applications and samples are stored in a git repository.
 The URLs to access it are:

 - ssh://<username>@git.eclipse.org:29418/paho/org.eclipse.paho.mqtt-sn.apps
 - https://<username>@git.eclipse.org/r/paho/org.eclipse.paho.mqtt-sn.apps